osotorrio/designpatterns/GangOfFour.Patterns/Creational/Singleton/README.md

 - **You have a collection of global variables across your system**.

-### When to use this pattern?

-Use Singleton when you need an object to be loaded in memory only one time across your system.
-This could be also needed working under a multithreaded application.

 ### Application requirements

 - You are writing some integration tests against a HTTP API.